Weehawken: Gateway to New York

 Lower Weehawken, the narrow area between the Palisades and the Hudson River, developed as the township's industrial and commercial center with at least six rail lines moving freight to and from the New York Harbor: the Erie Railroad, the West Shore Railroad, the New York, Ontario and Western Railroad, the Hoboken Manufacturers' Railroad, the New Jersey Junction Railroad and the Fort Lee Railroad.
 The Weehawken waterfront, lined by multiple wharves, served as a major hub for exporting goods from this region to both domestic and foreign markets.
 In 1891, approximately 100 carloads of freight were being unloaded per day at the West Shore Railroad terminal.
 As depicted in historic photographs, Lower Weehawken consisted of multiple railroad lines, industries and wharves that all serviced the New York Harbor trade market.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2015, by Bill Donovan of Maplewood, New Jersey.
-This page has been viewed 213 times since then and 25 times this year.
+It was originally submitted on September 9, 2015, by Bill Donovan of Maplewood, New Jersey.
+This page has been viewed 241 times since then and 20 times this year.
 Photos: 1, 2. submitted on September 9, 2015, by Bill Donovan of Maplewood, New Jersey. • Bill Pfingsten was the editor who published this page.